Universal neonatal hearing screening: Overview

-Newborn hearing screening programmes exist in many countries, including the United States, United Kingdom, Australia, New Zealand, and the majority of countries making up the European Union.
+EHDI programmes exist in many countries, including the United States, United Kingdom, Australia, New Zealand, and the majority of countries making up the European Union.
 In order to maximize language and communication competence, literacy development, and psychosocial well-being, the U.S. Joint Committee on Infant Hearing endorses the goals that 1) all newborns should undergo hearing screening using physiologic measures prior to hospital discharge, but no later than one month of age 2) all infants whose do not pass screening should have appropriate audiologic diagnosis no later than three months of age and 3) all infants identified as deaf or hard of hearing in one or both ears should be referred to early targeted and appropriate intervention services as soon as possible after diagnosis, but no later than six months of age.
 Newborn hearing screening employs objective assessment methods, either with automated (ABR) or (OAE), or both for initial and/or rescreening procedures.